 The equity concerns remain in under-5 mortality and, even more so, in infant mortality that have not been fully tackled during the evaluation period in the evaluation countries.
 Indeed, education and wealth related equity ratios even deteriorated and equity gaps widened.
-This, as suggested for other LMICs, may be caused by inequitable coverage with the relevant interventions108.
-Evidence for this inequitable coverage for critical MNCH interventions, possibly due to remaining bottlenecks in equitable financial access and skilled and motivated human resources across all packages, was found in the evaluation countries and presents an unfinished agenda for UNICEF programming in this region in future.
+This, as suggested for other LMICs, may be caused by inequitable coverage with the relevant interventions109.
+Evidence for this inequitable coverage for critical

-108 Houweling, T.A.J, Kunst A.E., Socio-economic inequalities in childhood mortality in low- and middle-income countries: a review of the international evidence.
+109 Houweling, T.A.J, Kunst A.E., Socio-economic inequalities in childhood mortality in low- and middle-income countries: a review of the international evidence.
 Br Med Bull (2010) 93 (1): 7-26. doi: 10.1093/bmb/ldp048